Alternhuman/marcopolo/doc/source/services/intro.rst

 Services
 --------

-The offered services may be configured in two ways:
+The offered services may be configured in several ways:

 - A file in the services/ directory with the following skeleton: